simonsobs/pixell/docs/usage.rst

 Any map can be completely specified by two objects, a numpy array (of at least two dimensions) whose two trailing dimensions correspond to two coordinate axes of the map, and a ``wcs`` object that specifies the World Coordinate System.
 The latter specifies the correspondence between pixels and physical sky coordinates.
 This library allows for the manipulation of an object ``ndmap``, which has all the properties of numpy arrays but is in addition enriched by the ``wcs`` object (specifically an instantiation of Astropy's ``astropy.wcs.wcs.WCS`` object).
 The ``shape`` of the numpy array and the ``wcs`` completely specifies the geometry and footprint of a map of the sky.

 All ``ndmap`` s must have at least two dimensions.
 The trailing two axes are interpreted as the Y (typically, declination) and X (typically, right ascension) axes.
-Maps can have arbitrary number of leading dimensions, but many of ``sotools``' CMB-related tools interpret a 3D array of shape ``(ncomp,Ny,Nx)`` to consist of three ``Ny`` x ``Nx`` maps of intensity, polarization Q and U Stokes parameters in that order.
+Maps can have arbitrary number of leading dimensions, but many of ``pixell``' CMB-related tools interpret a 3D array of shape ``(ncomp,Ny,Nx)`` to consist of three ``Ny`` x ``Nx`` maps of intensity, polarization Q and U Stokes parameters in that order.

 Apart from all the numpy functionality, ``ndmap`` comes with a host of additional attributes and functions that utilize the information in the WCS.
-This usage guide will demonstrate how such maps can be manipulated using ``sotools``.
+This usage guide will demonstrate how such maps can be manipulated using ``pixell``.

 TODO: I've listed below common operations that would be useful to demonstrate here.
 Finish this!
 (See :ref:`ReferencePage` for a dump of all member functions)